 - If you charge too little, potential clients won’t see you as a "bargain," they will see you as an "amateur."

 - If you don’t value your services, your clients won’t either.
-They must have skin in the game to get the most out of what you offer them.

 - You'll undervalue the industry as a whole.
 Yes, your lack of confidence could make it more difficult for another consultant to make a fair living.

 - If you offer to do a job for less than you’d like, you will end up resenting the client, the project, and yourself.